AnKing-VIP/anki-bionic-reading/README.md

 # Bionic Reading

-Add-on for [bionic reading](https://bionic-reading.com/) on Anki cards
+Add-on for [bionic reading](https://bionic-reading.com/) on Anki cards.
+Bionic reading bolds the beginning half of each words which makes reading faster.
+This add-on adds bionic reading script to your note type.

 ## How to Use

+You can select which note type you want to use bionic reading in add-on config.

+When you add a new note type, you will need to go to the add-on config and select the note type to apply bionic reading.

 ---